attestantio/watcheth/README.md

-# WatchETH
+# watcheth

-A CLI tool for monitoring multiple Ethereum beacon nodes in real-time.
+Unified monitoring for Ethereum consensus, execution, and validator clients.

 ## Overview

-WatchETH provides a terminal-based dashboard for monitoring Ethereum nodes in real-time.
-It displays key metrics from consensus clients, execution clients, and validator clients with automatic refresh and live log streaming.
+watcheth provides a unified terminal dashboard for monitoring Ethereum infrastructure in real-time.
+It eliminates the need to juggle multiple endpoints and tools by displaying key metrics from consensus clients, execution clients, and validator clients in a single view with automatic refresh and live log streaming.

 ## Features